 1. Review your answers from this lesson.

-2. Write a detailed paragraph (5–7 sentences) applying today’s topic to a real-life behavior (e.g., how biases affect your choices in school or social media).
-Include references to confirmation bias, availability heuristic, and hindsight bias, and explain their interaction.
+2. Write a detailed paragraph (5–7 sentences) applying today’s topic to a real-life behavior (e.g., how biases affect your choices in school, social media, or career planning).
+Include references to confirmation bias, availability heuristic, hindsight bias, anchoring bias, representativeness heuristic, overconfidence bias, and survivorship bias, and explain their interaction.

 1. Find a short article or study on cognitive biases and behavior (e.g., via apa.org) and write 2–3 sentences summarizing its relevance to today’s lesson.
 Cite the source (e.g., website or article title).